Bank Of America Is Leveraged For Success In Rising Rate Environment

 Rising Rates:

-The fed is finally committed to raising rates and long rates have followed suit.
+The Fed is finally committed to raising rates and long rates have followed suit.
 While calling the inevitable rise of long-term interest rates has been a fool's game for the last decade or two, the new administration is targeting an ambitious spending plan.
 The recent yield curve rise should benefit banks to varying degrees.
 Among the larger banks, BAC stands the most to gain due to in part to its cheap funding sources.

 Source: Company Information, JP Morgan, My Estimates